arvigeus/AZ-204/Synopsis.md

        - Adaptive
        - Fixed-rate
        - Ingestion
+     - OperationId - used for what?
      - Configuring sampling
-1. Monitoring and analyzing your app's performance
+1. Monitoring and analyzing your app's performance: Run time, Development time (using App Insights in code), Web page instrumentation, Mobile app analysis, Availability tests
-   - Run time
-   - Development time
-   - Web page instrumentation
-   - Mobile app analysis
-   - Availability tests
 1. Event log - How to write there?
 1. Usage analysis
    - Analysis tools
-     - User
+     - User - how are counted?
-     - Session
+     - Session - how are counted?
-     - Event
+     - Event - what is measured?
    - Funnels
    - User flows
    - Cohorts
    - Impact
    - Retention
-1. Instrumentation
+1. Instrumentation; OpenTelemetry
    - Auto
    - Manual
-1. Monitor a local web API
+1. Monitor a local web API - how to configure in Startup.cs, appsettings.json?
 1. Azure Monitor
    - Difference between Application Insights and Azure Monitor
    - Activity Log
-     - Quirk about CLI
+     - What does az monitor activity-log measures?
-     - Diagnostic Settings
+     - Diagnostic Settings - where data is sent and use cases for it?
        - Log Analytics workspace
        - Azure Storage account
        - Azure Event Hubs